Military of Goryeo: Later Three Kingdoms period and the War for Unification

-In 936, Wang led his final campaign against Singeom of Later Baekje.
-Singeom fought against Taejo, but facing many disadvantages and inner conflict, he surrendered to Taejo.
-Wang finally occupied Hubaekje formally and unified the nation for the second time since Unified Silla; he ruled until 943.
+In 936, Wang led his final campaign against Kyŏn Sin-gŏm of Later Baekje.
+Kyŏn Sin-gŏm fought against Taejo, but facing many disadvantages and inner conflict, he surrendered to Taejo.
+Wang finally occupied Later Baekje formally and unified the nation for the second time since Unified Silla; he ruled until 943.

 Goryeo–Khitan War

 Taejo displayed intense animosity toward the Khitans who had destroyed Balhae.
-The Liao dynasty sent 30 envoys with 50 camels as a gift in 942, but Wang Geon exiled the envoys and starved the camels under a bridge in retribution for Balhae, despite the major diplomatic repercussions.
+The Liao dynasty sent 30 envoys with 50 camels as a gift in 942, but Wang Kŏn exiled the envoys and starved the camels under a bridge in retribution for Balhae, despite the major diplomatic repercussions.
 Taejo proposed to Gaozu of Later Jìn that they attack the Khitans as revenge for the destruction of Balhae, according to the Zizhi Tongjian.
-Furthermore, in his Ten Mandates to his descendants, he stated that the Khitans are no different from beasts and should be guarded against.
+Furthermore, in his Ten Injunctions to his descendants, he stated that the Khitans are no different from beasts and should be guarded against.

 The "Manbu Bridge Incident" of 942 forced Goryeo to prepare itself for a conflict with the Khitan Empire: Jeongjong established a military reserve force of 300,000 soldiers called the "Resplendent Army" in 947, and Gwangjong built fortresses north of the Chongchon River, expanding toward the Yalu River.
 The Khitans considered Goryeo a potential threat and, with tensions rising, invaded in 993.
 The Koreans were defeated in their first encounter with the Khitans, but successfully defended against them at the Chongchon River.
-Negotiations began between the Goryeo commander, Seo Hui, and the Liao commander, Xiao Sunning.
+Negotiations began between the Goryeo commander, Sŏ Hŭi, and the Liao commander, Xiao Sunning.
 In conclusion, Goryeo entered a nominal tributary relationship with Liao, severing relations with Song, and Liao conceded the land east of the Yalu River to Goryeo.
 Afterward, Goryeo established the "Six Garrison Settlements East of the River" in its new territory.
 In 994, Goryeo proposed to Song a joint military attack on Liao, but was declined; previously, in 985, when Song had proposed a joint military attack on Liao, Goryeo had declined.
 For a time, Goryeo and Liao enjoyed an amicable relationship.
 In 996, Seongjong married a Liao princess.